mapbox/mbxmapkit/RELEASING.md

     - Run `cd CocoaPods` and ensure that you are on an up-to-date `master` branch.
     - Copy `MBXMapKit.podspec` from `master` into a new folder in `./MBXMapKit/x.y.z` according to the version.
         - The remote spec should reference `:tag => m.version.to_s`, not a branch.
+        - Be sure to again lint the spec with `pod spec lint`.
     - Add the new folder and file and commit it to CocoaPods to publish the release.